marksimpson82/blog/_posts/2025-12-22-bitwarden-vault-ssh-agent-keys.md

 Could not open a connection to your authentication agent.
 ```

-This is because the default `ssh` / `ssh-add` executables for git bash on Windows are different from the Windows defaults
+This is because the default `ssh` / `ssh-add` executables for git bash on Windows are different from the Windows defaults, and BitWarden is hooking into the OpenSSH versions, not the Git Bash ones.

 Let's use a standard windows cmd prompt and see where our `ssh` / `ssh-add` binaries live: